Data Privacy Challenges with Large Language Models

 Considering that AI and LLM is a rapidly changing field, we are also seeing the new regulations and laws being developed by countries to safeguard individual rights.
 These new regulatory requirements make it challenging for the organizations to follow existing data protection regulations and be ready for new AI specific laws.
 The European Union’s General Data Protection Regulation (GDPR) have strict requirements regarding the transfer of personal data across borders.
 Organizations deploying LLMs need to ensure that their data handling processes comply with these regulations.
 This is particularly challenging in the case of LLMs due to the vast and diverse datasets used in training these models.

-Many privacy laws have “the right to be forgoYen” as their key provision which allows user to request the deletion of their personal data.
+Many privacy laws have “the right to be forgotten” as their key provision which allows user to request the deletion of their personal data.
 It is unclear how can this be effectively implemented for a large language model as removing specific data points from a trained model without compromising its overall performance is a complex challenge.

 Finance and health care industries are examples of regulated industries that have additional compliance challenges for LLM applications.
 In the healthcare sector, the use of LLMs must follow regulations like HIPAA in the United States, which sets strict standards for the handling of patient data.